Meteorology and Atmospheric Science at Penn State

-Since 1942, it has granted over 3,000 Bachelor of Science degrees, 750 Master of Science degrees, and 230 Doctor of Philosophy degrees, making it difficult to visit any weather-related company, or attend any weather or climate meeting without running into an alum of Penn State.
+Since 1942, it has awarded over 3,000 Bachelor of Science degrees, 750 Master of Science degrees, and 230 Doctor of Philosophy degrees, making it difficult to visit any weather-related company or attend any weather or climate meeting without running into an alum of Penn State.

 Its website is a key driver of enrollment at the undergraduate and graduate levels, and of the department’s international presence, showcasing its groundbreaking research, speakers, and programs.

 The department wanted to update its website with a modern look and current web technology to reflect its position at the forefront of atmospheric research.